Cat404x/talons-/README.md

 ## Disclaimer

 This tool is for educational purposes only.
-Users are responsible for ensuring their use of this script complies with all applicable laws
+Users are responsible for ensuring their use of this script complies with all applicable laws.